 What are you passionate about?
 What do you love to do when you have some spare time?

-Carving out some time in your day or week to just for that hobby is also a form of self-care.
+Carving out some time in your day or week for that hobby is also a form of self-care.
 Maybe you enjoy baking.
-Maybe you enjoy sewing or crafting or painting?
+Maybe you enjoy sewing or crafting, or painting?
 Taking some time to focus on that hobby can do wonders for your state of mind.

 Since I love getting my nails done so much I started looking online for a kit to do them myself at home and found this one.
 I go into my room, close the door and take some time for myself.
 I usually turn on some music and really enjoy the experience.

 Taking a bubble bath sounds really simple but because we have such chaotic lives, so many of us don’t actually take the time to do this and it’s so relaxing and a perfect example of self-care on a budget (since it’s free).

 I like to light a couple of candles and read a good book.
 One time I dropped my book in the tub so I usually stick with audiobooks.